DiMesq/ArtificialNeuralNetwork/README.md

 # Using
 1.Copy the ArtificialNeuralNetwork class code.

-(In the examples below refer to the methods documentation in the class file for more detail on the input parameters)

 2.Import the file where you saved the class to your script, e.g:

    `import ArtificialNeuralNetwork as nn` - (assuming the filename is *ArtificialNeuralNetwork.py*)